 - Make the lane narrower every 5sessions

-For a variation and a full drill to practice that will improve your dribbling in directions.
+For a variation and a full drill to practice that’ll improve your dribbling in directions.
 Follow the video below which will increase your;

 Shooting Drill: Turn and Shoot

 This is a useful shooting drill that also involves a quick turn, requires good ball control and relies on a player’s positional awareness.
 A goalkeeper is good to have for advanced players but is not necessary.

 Turn and Shoot – Drill Steps:

 - The player stands 18 yards from a goal with their back to it and with the ball at their feet.

 - To start the drill, the player takes a touch to turn goalward.
 The player can take one more touch before shooting, or shoot with their second touch.

 - After shooting, the player returns to the starting point and repeats the drill.

 - The player should practice going both directions and using either foot.

 - It’s important to set targets for scoring or hitting a shot on target.
 Once these are met, a player can change the starting position of the drill.

 The following workouts require at least 2 people but can be done with large groups.
 For the ones that involve shooting, a goalkeeper will come in handy.